The Blueprints of Intelligence: A Functional-Topological Foundation for Perception and Representation: Methods

 The next figure shows a typical saturation curve observed across all datasets: a sharp initial expansion followed by a gradual flattening toward a stable limit.
 This empirical pattern mirrors the theoretical convergence $\hat r_n \to r$ established in Section~4 and underpins the self-supervised nature of perceptual discovery in real-world systems.

-\begin{remark}[World-evidence and saturation behaviour] Across all three domains—electromechanical point machines, electrochemical battery discharge, and physiological ECG morphology—the empirical evolution of the perceptual radius exhibits the same characteristic pattern: a rapid initial expansion followed by a clear saturation plateau.
+\begin{remark}[World-evidence and saturation behaviour] Across all five domains—electromechanical point machines, electrochemical battery discharge, physiological ECG morphology, solar irradiance and tides—the empirical evolution of the perceptual radius exhibits the same characteristic pattern: a rapid initial expansion followed by a clear saturation plateau.
 This behaviour is not an artifact of the metric or the sampling procedure; it reflects a deeper physical constraint.
 Real phenomena do not explore the full geometric extent permitted by the space (e.g.\ cosine distance approaching~1).
 Instead, world-evidence constrains variability to a compact region shaped by the underlying physics.

 Anomalous or non-physical signals can approach the theoretical maximum (e.g.\ cosine distance near~1), but nominal realizations never do.
 Across all datasets analysed, the empirical radius stabilizes well below this limit, indicating that the admissible perceptual manifold occupies only a bounded, low-variability subset of the functional space.
 This saturation is therefore a direct empirical signature of compactness, confirming the theoretical predictions of Sections~2--4. \end{remark}